Americans in Japan to trade one quarantine for another

 About 380 Americans are on the cruise ship.
-The Japanese defense ministry said around 300 of them were preparing Sunday night to leave on buses to take them to Tokyo’s Haneda Airport.
+The Japanese defense ministry said around 300 of them are preparing to leave.
+Some Americans disembarked Sunday night and boarded buses to take them to Tokyo’s Haneda Airport.
 The U.S. State Department has arranged for charter flights to fly the Americans back to the United States.
 Canada, Hong Kong and Italy said they were planning similar flights of passengers.

 The U.S. Embassy in Tokyo said Washington was evacuating the Americans because the passengers and crew members on board the Diamond Princess were at a high risk of exposure to the virus.